yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 |--------|--------|
 | {{< imgdisplay src="images/fs2020-sim-area-a-face-south.jpg" width="500" >}} | {{< imgdisplay src="images/fs2020-actual-area-a-face-south.jpg" width="500" >}} |

 Facing South, the BKE and the flats in Bukit Panjang flats are visible.
 Even the orange field is visible as well.
-My cockpit camera does not do reality justice so trust me when I say BKE is quite well rendered.

 ## At 10000 feet